KhushiJoshi1712/Student-grade-history/README.md

 # Student-grade-history
-GTU clone student grade website
+I have tried to build a clone GTU Student grade history website using frontend development - HTML, CSS, JavaScript.